In the UK, we are fortunate to have the luxury of water running directly into our homes and buildings.

 For reasonable quantities, it requires generation and is suitable for biofilm eradication, membrane systems and filtration, water distribution systems, cooling towers, hospitals, hotels, horticulture, breweries, dairies and sites with hazardous chemical restrictions.

-ClO2 should be the preferred method of ensuring purity in your water system.
-This is because it does not form undesirable disinfection by-products, has 2.6 times the oxidative capacity of chlorine, and will react in a third of the time - meaning at typical treatment levels, it is less corrosive to pipes and equipment.
+ClO2 should be strongly considered as a method of ensuring your water system is clean.
+It is effective over a wide range of operating conditions such as pH, has 2.6 times the oxidative capacity of chlorine, and at typical potable treatment levels, it is less corrosive to pipes and equipment than some other disinfectants.

 Sodium Hypochlorite (NaOCI) is one of the most commonly used compounds for water purification, especially across large scale surface purification, bleaching, odour removal and water disinfection in cooling towers.